DUBLIN TRAVEL GUIDE

 Met on the other side of the plane in a vehicle

-WINNY.
-She didn’t make security very easy.
-She was very unhelpful for a passenger travelling with anxiety and tourettes through customs.
-I assure you holding in shouting obscene words at her, about her and about bombs is difficult enough.
-Winny was one particular member of staff who frankly was a cow.
-She was very jobsworth and simply did not want to be working over the festive period so took it upon herself to be an utter imbecile and cause unnecessary chaos.
 Check your liquid allowance before you go.
-Have an able bodied person with you helps so they can touch your bags and carry them on and off the conveyor belt when you have ‘A Winny’to contend with & have explained you cannot lift heavy things and have special assistance booked.
+Have an able bodied person with you helps so they can carry your bags on and off the conveyor belt when you have have explained you cannot lift heavy things and have special assistance booked.
 (Thanks to my sister much love bro xxxxx) Don’t over pack.
 She will make you unpack everything, re pack 4 times, take all your liquids out of your own plastic bags and put them into one small plastic bag even though her colleague had already checked the bags of us and given us 2 bags extra each aswell as the all clear that things were fine.
 She was ridiculously anal and clearly bored.
 Prepare for stresses like these.
 It delayed us about 40minutes.
 Thankfully we made sure we had a whole load of extra time.

 Dublin special assistance.
 I felt bad for them.
 They were inundated.
 There were two members of staff in the terminal working with an average of 8 passengers travelling per flight who required special assistance.
 A blind lady was sat waiting to be taken through to her flight (it took off in 15minutes) and she still hadn’t been through customs.
 We decided it would be quicker to pile bags and suitcases onto my grandmas lap on her wheelchair and a trolley.
 Very impractical.
 Struggling with fatigue more than normal as it was the end of the trip, pushing a wheelchair and carrying heavy bags really was not easy.
 But we survived hey ho.
 I would say have at least two able bodied people per disabled person if you aren’t planning to use special assistance, although we pre booked there were simply not enough staff to accommodate.
 We did manage to get extra help from customs to the gate after my wonderful mother explained our situation.
 (They had electronic golf buggies and manual wheelchairs) which made things easier to get to the gate.
 There was no way I would’ve been able to walk to it (hundreds and hundreds).
 It’s definitely time airports updated to electric wheelchairs.